 I decided that I would go early, to beat the crowd.
 It was eight forty-five in the morning when I arrived, and my number was thirty-two.
 Number ten was being served.
 I decided to make the most of my stay by observing the people, who were experiencing a layover in government purgatory as was I. It didn’t take me long to realize that the diversity of people there was impressive.
 This is something I had never really paid attention very much to before.

 This morning, I noticed something different.
 Yes, the of legacy of frustration abounded in the place.
 I think most of the folks there, tried to beat the crowd the same as I. We never gave any thought to the idea that like minds may very well lead us to the same place at the same time.
 After finding my seat, I began to occupy my time the same as so many others waiting in this dark, human corral, fidgeting unproductively with my cell phone.
-I noticed something else while I looked about to locate one of the hard, plastic chairs to rest my body, very few people were sitting in a chair next to anyone.
+I noticed while I looked about to locate one of the hard, plastic chairs to rest my body, very few people were sitting in a chair next to anyone.
 If there were elbows touching, chances were that the people sitting next to each other were friends or relatives.
-I watched with fascination a couple, who had pulled a number and probably had to wait for an hour or more, looked with hope to find two chairs next to each other.
+I watched with fascination a couple, who had pulled a number and probably had to wait for an hour or more, looking with hope to find two chairs next to each other.
 Although there were many vacant chairs in the place, they chose to stand instead of sitting next to anyone else or sit apart from each other.
 Personal space and comfortable space, next to a familiar being, are premiums in a place like this.

 I’m old and blessed…hope you will be too.